devious100/base/engines/gold-source/README.md

 # Valve Corporation - Gold Source

-GoldSrc, sometimes called the Half-Life Engine, is a proprietary game engine developed by Valve.
+GoldSrc (Gold Source), sometimes called the Half-Life Engine, is a proprietary game engine developed by Valve.
 At its core, GoldSrc is a heavily modified version of id Software's Quake engine.

 # Games Resource